FerDev12/wc-go/README.md

 We have the ability to use various CLI Flags in order to customize the output of the word counter.
 These flags include:

-> If no flag is passed then all values are shown.

 - `-l`: Count the number of lines in the input.
 - `-w`: Count the number of words in the input.
 - `-c`: Count the number of characters (bytes) in the input.

 > The flags can be used in any given order.
+If no flag is passed then all values are shown.

 ## Examples